-Argentina (Buenos Aires), Belgium (Flemish), Bulgaria, Chile, Chinese Taipei, Colombia, Denmark, Dominican Republic, England, Estonia, Finland, Germany (North Rhine-Westphalia), Hong Kong SAR, Italy, Korea, Latvia, Lithuania, Malta, Mexico, Netherlands, Norway, Paraguay, Peru, Philippines, Poland, Romania, Russian Federation, Slovenia, Sweden, and Thailand.
+Argentina (Buenos Aires), Belgium (Flemish), Bulgaria, Chile, Chinese Taipei, Colombia, Denmark, Dominican Republic, England, Estonia, Finland, Germany (North Rhine-Westphalia), Hong Kong SAR, Italy, Korea, Latvia, Lithuania, Malta, Mexico, Netherlands, Norway, Paraguay, Peru, Poland, Romania, Russian Federation, Slovenia, Sweden, and Thailand.

 ICCS 2016 was initiated at the first national research coordinators meeting in June 2013.
 Framework and instrument development will continue through 2014, and the field test will take place in October–December 2014.
 The main data collection is planned for October–December 2015 (southern hemisphere countries) and February–April 2016 (northern hemisphere countries).
 The international report will be released in November 2017.

 ICCS 2016 will be organized around a consortium of partner institutions consisting of the Australian Council for Educational Research (ACER), which will serve as the International Study Center; the Laboratorio di Pedagogia sperimentale (LPS) at Roma Tre University, which will act as the Associated Research Center; and the IEA Data Processing and Research Center, which will serve as the Project Coordination Center.
 These institutions will work in cooperation with the IEA Secretariat and the national research coordinators of participating countries.

 Funding for ICCS 2016 comes from IEA and by way of fees from participating countries.
 The European Commission will cover partially the international fees of the European countries participating in the project.